 Choosing the Best Social Ad Design by Campaign Objective

-When you begin creating your advertising campaign in Facebook, Google, or another online advertising platform, you’ll be asked to select your campaign objective.
-Reading the descriptions of each objective, it can sometimes be confusing.
+When you begin creating your advertising campaign on Facebook, Google, or another online advertising platform, you’ll be asked to select your campaign objective.
+Reading the descriptions of each objective can sometimes be confusing.
 What campaign objective is best suited to your goals?

 To select the right objective, ask yourself the question, “What is the goal of my campaign?”
 And to help answer that question, ask yourself, “How familiar is my audience with my brand, product, or service?”